Jacob Harris

 -

 Senior Software Architect, The New York Times () In 2007, I was a co-founder of the Interactive Newsroom Technologies Team, a startup-like group embedded within the newsroom that creates news-driven web applications on agile timeframes.
-Some of the more notable projects that I worked on are listed below.- Elections (2008-2014) In 2008, I paired with another developer to build a new and better election results loader for the general election.
-We continued using it for both primaries and general elections from 2008 to 2014, as well as for the NYC mayoral election in 2013.
-Duing this time, I refactored that loader into a modular API-based service that shared results with the web and print and operated under insane amounts of traffic.
+Here are some of our more notable projects.- Elections (2008-2014) Paired with another developer to build the initial version of a new and better election results loader in time for the 2008 general election.
+Enhanced it over the years to improve performance and functionality and handle primaries and general elections from 2008 to 2014, as well as for the NYC mayoral election in 2013.
+Built in Ruby on Rails with bulk SQL operations for performance.
+Operated as a modular REST microservice that shared data to website, generated graphics and result tables and even built graphics for the print newspaper.
+Architected to use static page generation and reverse caching to handle tremendous amounts of web traffic with minimal resources.

-- Olympics Results (2010/2012) To improve how the Times presented Olympics results, in 2010 I helped architect and build a backend service that could parse a firehose of XML data provided by the International Olympic Committee to populate pages, visualizations and interactive widgets for both the web and print.
-I also helped to architect the successor system built for the 2012 London Olympics.
+- Olympics Results (2010/2012) Helped to architect and build a backend service and admin in Ruby on Rails to process a firehose of XML data provided by the International Olympic Committee into a SQL DB with a RESTful API.
+This service populated pages, visualizations and interactive widgets for both the web and print.
+Also helped to architect the successor system built for the 2012 London Olympics.

-- Wikileaks War Logs When Wikileaks provided the Times with leaked military dispatches from Iraq and Afghanistan, I built an internal web application used by reporters to search and analyze the people and places within.
-I also contributed research and pitched a graphic to accompany a story about a surge of sectarian violence in Baghdad after the US invasion.
+- Wikileaks War Logs When Wikileaks provided the Times with leaked military dispatches from Iraq and Afghanistan, built an internal web admin in Ruby on Rails used by reporters to search and analyze the data for stories.
+Included an ETL process to extract and geocode locations within the text.
+Also contributed research and pitched a graphic to accompany a story about a surge of sectarian violence in Baghdad after the US invasion.

 - PUFFY In 2009, we created a site for readers to upload and share their photos from the inauguration of President Obama.
-This became the basis of a general-purpose tool named PUFFY (for Photo Upload Form For You) that allowed editors to moderate reader-submitted photos in 30+ projects.
+Built on this prototype to create a tool in Ruby on Rails called PUFFY (for Photo Upload Form For You) that allowed editors to moderate reader-submitted photos in 30+ projects.
 For one of these named “A Moment in Time,” more than 10,000 readers submitted geotagged photos taken at the same time across the Earth.

-- Open Source As a senior software architect in NYT Digital, I spearheaded new open-source initiatives at the NYT and improved outreach for people to use public APIs from the New York Times.
-I also helped to create the open.blogs.nytimes.com site for engineers to blog about their work at the Times.
+- Open Source Spearheaded new open-source initiatives at the NYT and improved outreach for people to use public APIs from the New York Times.
+Helped to create and wrote early content for NYT Open, which still runs to this date.

-- @nytimes Twitter Account One afternoon in 2007, I created the @nytimes twitter account to explore automated news feeds.
-I built a custom posting bot and admin interface for feeding stories from various RSS feeds into the 80+ accounts belonging to the Times.
+- @nytimes Twitter Account One afternoon in 2007, created the @nytimes twitter account and built a custom posting bot as a simple Ruby script.
+Expanded it into an admin interface in Ruby on Rails that fed stories from RSS feeds into 80+ Twitter accounts associated at the Times.
+Ran operations for social media for several years before handing off to the new social media team at the NYT.

-- Times Haiku After the 2012 election, I built a bot that scanned Times articles to find haiku embedded within them.
-This became a Tumblr blog of curated haiku that ran from 2013 to 2017, posting thousands of found haiku.
+- Times Haiku After the 2012 election, built a bot in Ruby that scanned Times articles to find haiku embedded within them.
+This became a whimsical and official NYT Tumblr blog of curated haiku that ran from 2013 to 2017, posting thousands of found haiku.

 -

 Software Developer, Alacra, Inc. () Alacra resells financial content from over 80 different databases to financial and legal firms.
 My role there was R&D and rapid development, particularly in projects that combined content from multiple databases.
-I also built a custom web crawler, XML parser and services framework using XML and XSLT.
+I also built a custom web crawler and a parser to leverage the new XML and XSLT standards.

 Education